-A review of the data available on the EPA map register shows there are no known Section 4 discharges to within 500 m.
+A review of the data available on the EPA map register shows there are no Section 4 Discharges to Water within a 500 m radius of the Site.

 5.1.9.3 Groundwater Group Water Scheme Abstraction Points

 The GSI online map viewer did not show any Group Water Scheme Abstraction points within a 500 m radius of the Site.
 The Site does not lie within a groundwater source protection zone.